 Learning technology is available and accessible throughout the school and aims to facilitate approaches to learning and teaching in ways that can transform learning.
 Edtech can be used for research, presentation, exploration, collaboration and modeling.
 It is used to enhance the student experience by giving them the opportunity to apply innovation and draw materials from a range of sources, which they are encouraged to question and verify.

-Dwight School Dubai is a candidate school* for the International Baccalaureate (IB) Primary Years Programme, Middle Years Programme and Diploma Programme and pursuing authorization as an IB World School.
+Dwight School Dubai is an authorized school of the International Baccalaureate for the Middle Years Programme (MYP), Primary Years Programme (PYP) and Diploma Programme (DP).
 IB World Schools share a common philosophy - a commitment to improve the teaching and learning of a diverse and inclusive community of students by delivering challenging, high quality programmes of international education that share a powerful vision.**

 For further information about the IB and its programmes visit IBO.org.